Wingmen (novel): Publication story

 Wingmen was originally released on November 28, 1979, by Avon Books.
 At the time, Avon was already known for publishing novels with gay themes, including Gordon Merrick's popular Peter & Charlie Trilogy.
 Case expected the book to bring him a big feedback, but it went through only one printing, when sales stopped.
-He originally considered the situation "ultimately disappointing", something he attributes to the novel being "too far ahead of its time."
+He originally considered the situation "ultimately disappointing", something he attributed to the novel being "too far ahead of its time."
 Case published just one more novel, Beach Head (1983), turning his attention to other pursuits.